 Your healthcare provider has told you that you have pulmonary edema.
-Read on to learn more about pulmonary edema and how it can be treated.
+Read on to learn more about this condition and how it can be treated.

-Pulmonary edema occurs when the air sacs (alveoli) in your lungs fill with fluid.
-The fluid buildup makes it hard for the lungs to do their job, including getting oxygen from the air you breathe.
-This can make it difficult to breathe.
 The most common cause of pulmonary edema is heart failure.
-When the heart doesn’t work properly, it can cause pressure to rise in the veins (blood vessels) of the lungs.
+When the heart doesn’t work correctly, it can cause pressure to rise in the veins (blood vessels) of the lungs.
 As pressure builds, fluid leaks out of the congested veins.
 It fills the alveoli.
 The extra fluid prevents oxygen from moving through the lungs as it should.
 But heart failure isn’t the only cause of pulmonary edema.
 Damage to the lungs or kidney failure can also cause fluid to fill the lungs.
 And in some cases, living or exercising at high altitudes can lead to fluid buildup in the lungs.

 Your healthcare provider does an exam and asks about your health history.
 You may also have one or more of the following:

-Imaging tests to take detailed pictures of inside the body.
-These may include a chest X-ray and ultrasound.
+Imaging tests.
+These tests take detailed pictures inside the body.
+They may include a chest X-ray and ultrasound.

-Electrocardiography (ECG) to test how well the heart is functioning.
+Electrocardiography (ECG) and echocardiogram.
+These are done to test how well the heart is working.

 Oxygen.
 This may be given through a mask that goes over the nose.
 It may be given through a small tube that sits under the nose.
-Or it may be given through a tube that’s placed into the windpipe (trachea).
-A ventilator—often called a breathing machine—may also be used.
+Sometimes pressurized air will be needed through a tight-fitting mask, using a machine called CPAP or BiPAP.
+Or it may be given through a tube placed into the windpipe (trachea).
+If a tube is needed, a breathing machine (ventilator or respirator) will be used.

 Medicines.
 These may include water pills (diuretics) to help your body get rid of extra fluid.
 The fluid passes out of your body as urine.
 You may also need medicines to treat the heart.
 These can help your heart work better.
 This helps reduce fluid buildup in the lungs.